sasagawa888/nprolog/document/COMPILER.md

 - static inline int Jmakefun(char* x)
 - static inline int Jcallsubr(int x, int y, int z, int th)
 - static inline int Jwlist3(int x, int y, int z, int th)

+# Internal compiler
+Since version 3.92, I have been rewriting the compiler.
+The previous compiler could optimize only a very limited subset of tail-recursive predicates.
+I am generalizing this optimization to cover a broader range of cases and improve execution efficiency.

+Specifically, the compiler classifies predicates into the following three categories through static analysis: predicates eligible for tail-recursion optimization, deterministic predicates, and all other predicates.

+The predicate analyze/1 in the compiler is responsible for this classification.
+The analysis results are stored in pred_data/3 in the form pred_data(PredName, Arity, TailOrDet).
+The code generation predicates refer to this data to generate the corresponding C code.

+There is still plenty of room for improvement in code generation.
+When calling built-in predicates, especially simple ones like numerical comparisons, efficiency can be improved by directly calling C functions instead of invoking predicates.
+I have many more ideas and plan to implement them gradually.